rbstrachan/python/README.md

 ## Strings & Console Output [CC]

 ## Conditional Tests
-A conditional test is an expression that can be evaluated as True or False.
-Python uses the values True and False to decide whether the code in an `if` statement or `while` loop should be executed.
+A conditional test is an expression that can be evaluated as `True` or `False`.
+Python uses the values `True` and `False` to decide whether the code in an `if` statement or `while` loop should be executed.

 ### Checking For Equality
 ##### String comparisons